SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 | ----- |:----:|:----:|:----:|:----:|
 chr22	| 5052704 |	7 | 70 | 71

-In this index file, the chromosome size is the second column.
+In this index file, the chromosome size is in the second column.

 * Original size of the backbone chromosome: **5.05 Mbp**
 * Pangenome size: **5.9 Mbp**

 #### ANSWER:  The pangenome size is bigger than the original reference.
 ______

 ####  QUESTION 2: *of how much the reference was augmented by the other sequences?*